 - 1. The Legislature may tax or exempt personal property at its discretion.
 Because space flight property is classified as personal property, the Legislature may legally exempt it, provided they do so by a two-thirds vote of both houses.
 Section 2 of Article XIII of the California Constitution provides that the Legislature, two-thirds of the membership of each house concurring, may classify personal property for differential taxation or for exemption. - 2.
 Related Property Tax Rule 133 and State Board of Equalization (BOE) Legal Opinions.
 Property Tax Rule 133, Business Inventory Exemption, was amended effective October 1, 2014, and provides that exempt business inventories include space flight property that is not operationally reusable.
 On December 24, 2013, the BOE's Legal Department issued an advisory, non-binding legal opinion (Property Tax Annotation 205.0280) stating that the business inventory exemption applies to space flight property fabricated and used to transport satellites and cargo to locations in outer space if the owner relinquishes ultimate control at launch to a federal launch safety authority for space flight termination purposes. - 3.
-Data Collection.
-This bill requires the Legislative Analyst to issue a report on the effectiveness of this exemption and may request data from the BOE and County Assessors, if necessary, to comply with the provisions of RTC section 41.
-However, we note that RTC section 41 applies to tax exemptions imposed by RTC Part 1 (commencing with RTC section 6001) of Division 2, which is the sales and use tax law and does not have applicability to property tax exemptions.
+Prior Legislation.
+SB 862 (Umberg) in 2022 proposed to expand the space flight property tax exemption to include qualified property used for space flight activities commencing with the January 1, 2022, lien date and extend the property tax exemption to, and including, the January 1, 2032, lien date and repeal the section on July 1, 2033.
+The bill was held in committee without further action.